Will-uob/will-uob-notes/_articles/Linear-algebra-and-programming.md

 vector space $V$, then the intersection $W := \cap\_{i \in I}U_i $ is again a subspace of $V$.

 #### 1.2.4: The Span
+Informally, the span of a set of vectors can be regarded as the set of all vectors that can be represented by the linear combination of those vectors.
+If a set of vectors spans the entire $n^{\text{th}}$-dimensional plane it is defined in, then we say that those vectors for a basis for that space.

 The following theorem derives from the previous result:

 Theorem 1.2.12 (Minimal subspace) Suppose $V$ is a vector space and $X \subseteq V$ is an arbitrary